 Yes!
 Most of the big banks in Canada will allow you to purchase gold and other precious metals online or by telephone.
 They also offer delivery and storage services depending on how you want to store your gold bullion or gold coins.

-Yes, it is completely legal to own physical gold in Canada, whether it is in your own home or at a secure storage facility.
+Yes, it is completely legal to own physical gold in Canada, whether in your home or at a secure storage facility.

 Yes.
-TD Canada Trust customers are able to sell their gold and other precious metals directly at a TD Branch.
+TD Canada Trust customers can sell their gold and other precious metals directly at a TD Branch.
 TD offers competitive pricing based on the live market rates for that day.

 RBC offers gold bullion and certificates investing through its RBC Wealth Management division.
-You can buy directly from RBC through your RBC Dominion Securities investment account, and RBC will hold your gold as well as allow you to borrow against it via a loan or margin.
+You can buy directly from RBC through your RBC Dominion Securities investment account, and RBC will hold your gold and allow you to borrow against it via a loan or margin.

-As with any financial instrument or investment asset, the sale of gold will trigger a capital gain or loss which is taxable unless it was done through your TFSA.
-Most precious metals that are in the form of bullion, coins, ingots, or wafers, do not require GST to be paid when purchased in Canada.
+As with any financial instrument or investment asset, the sale of gold will trigger a capital gain or loss, which is taxable unless it was done through your TFSA.
+Most precious metals, such as bullion, coins, ingots, or wafers, do not require GST to be paid when purchased in Canada.